openshift/oadp-operator/blogs/data-mover/data-mover-1.3/data-mover-1.3.0-overview.md

 The Data Mover released in OADP 1.2.0 was performant for production workloads and was on average five times faster in uploading and downloading volumes than OADP 1.1.0.
 Around the same time OADP 1.2.0 was released <a href=https://github.com/vmware-tanzu/velero/blob/main/design/Implemented/unified-repo-and-kopia-integration/unified-repo-and-kopia-integration.md>Kopia</a> was introduced and supported in Velero.
 Kopia and asynchronous operations opened the door to a built in Data Mover in Velero itself.
 A built in Data Mover allows for a more simplified workflow by not having the complexity of integrating an additional component like Volsync.
 A design for <a href=https://github.com/vmware-tanzu/velero/blob/main/design/volume-snapshot-data-movement/volume-snapshot-data-movement.md>a built Data Mover</a> was proposed and accepted in the Velero project.
 Thus far Red Hat engineering has found this new design for Data Mover to be reliable, performant and easier to maintain for future releases of OADP.
 OADP 1.3.0 will bring this new design for a Data Mover to our customers as tech preview and we expect full support of the feature in OADP 1.3.2 to be released early in 2024.

+<h2>Why We Need Data Mover</h2>

+<p dir="auto">During a backup using Velero with CSI, CSI snapshotting is performed.
+This snapshot is created on the storage provider where the snapshot was taken.
+This means that for some providers, such as ODF (OpenShift Data Foundation), the snapshot resides on the cluster.
+Due to this poor durability, in the case of a cluster level disaster scenario, the snapshot is also subjected to disaster.</p>

+<h2>Improvements to Data Mover for Block Mode Volumes and OpenShift Virtualization</h2>
+Previous implementations of OADP did not support the data movement of volumes defined with <a href=https://kubernetes.io/docs/concepts/storage/persistent-volumes/#volume-mode>volumeMode: Block</a>.
+We are pleased to report that the OADP 1.3 Data Mover now can successfully backup and restore volumes in either Filesystem or Block Mode.
+By default <a href= https://docs.openshift.com/container-platform/latest/virt/about_virt/about-virt.html >OpenShift Virtualization</a> utilizes block mode volumes as persistent storage for virtual machines.
+The lack of support for block mode PV's limited the utility of OADP to successfully provide disaster recovery services for OpenShift Virtualization workloads. <br><br>

+For backups Kopia's default uploader was extended to use the <a href=https://pkg.go.dev/github.com/kopia/kopia@v0.13.0/fs#StreamingFile>StreamingFile api</a> and mapping the block mode volume as device allows Kopia to correctly access the data and copy it to the Unified Repository. <br>

+We would like to thank our partners <a href=https://cloudcasa.io/>CloudCasa</a> and  <a href=https://www.vmware.com/VMware>VMware</a> for their collaboration and contributions in the upstream Velero project to enable this feature.
+Further improvements to block mode volumes are in progress to improve the utility and performance of the feature.
+Please follow our work in the <a href=https://github.com/vmware-tanzu/velero>Velero Project</a> as we improve this critical feature.

 <h2>What Is CSI?</h2>

 <p dir="auto">One of the more important components of Data Mover to understand is CSI, or Container Storage Interface.
 CSI provides a layer of abstraction between container orchestration tools and storage systems such that storage vendors can develop a plugin once and have it work across a number of container orchestration systems.
-CSI defines an API for storage plugins to enable creation of a snapshot to provides point-in-time snapshotting of volumes.</p>
+CSI defines an API for storage plugins to enable the creation of a snapshot that provides point-in-time snapshotting of volumes.</p>

 <p dir="auto">CSI compliant storage plugins are now the industry standard and are the preferred storage plugin type for most container orchestrators including Kubernetes.
 Most of Kubernetes "in-tree" drivers developed prior to CSI all have a target removal date as most storage vendors move towards deprecating non CSI plugins.
 However, issues concerning CSI volumes still remain.
 Some volumes have vendor-specific requirements, and can prevent proper portability and durability.
 Data Mover works to solve this case, which will be discussed more in the next section.</p>

 <p dir="auto">You can read more about CSI<span>&nbsp;</span><a href="https://kubernetes-csi.github.io/docs/">here</a>.</p>

-<h2>Why We Need Data Mover</h2>

-<p dir="auto">During a backup using Velero with CSI, CSI snapshotting is performed.
-This snapshot is created on the storage provider where the snapshot was taken.
-This means that for some providers, such as ODF (OpenShift Data Foundation), the snapshot lives on the cluster.
-Due to this poor durability, in the case of a disaster scenario, the snapshot is also subjected to disaster.</p>

 <h2>Components</h2>